SettleMint

 What DALP covers

-The console lets administrators set up the platform, manage participants, configure compliance, create and service assets, publish data feeds, install and run system add-ons, and follow documented runbooks.
-DALP defines the workspaces, role permissions, workflow behaviour, and recorded evidence.
-Organisation policy decides which operators receive which roles and when each governed action is allowed.
+The console gives administrators tools to set up the platform, manage participants, configure compliance controls, issue tokenized assets, publish data feeds, install add-ons, and follow documented runbooks.
+DALP provides the workspaces, role permissions, workflow behaviour, and recorded audit trail.
+Organisation policy decides which operators hold which roles and which governed operations run.

 AreaDALP definesYour organisation defines